Skip advert

 Advertisement - Article continues below

 Dealers often set the Guaranteed Minimum Future Value (GMFV) deliberately low – less than the car’s actual value will be at the end of the contract – so customers end up paying more than the car has lost in value.
-This overpayment is referred to as ‘equity’, and can be contributed towards the deposit on a new PCP deal.
+This overpayment is referred to as ‘equity’, and can be used to contribute towards the deposit on a new PCP deal.
+However, you won’t be able to reclaim this overpayment in cash, and you won’t be able to use it towards the deposit for a new PCP deal at a different dealership.

 Advertisement - Article continues below